Welcome to the Czech Republic!

 Flag: tricolour, blue, white and red.
 It was officially adopted in 1920, some time after the declaration of independence of the Czechoslovak Republic.
 To the two traditional Slavic colours was added a blue corner on the side of the mast, a colour which had been gradually associated with the other two in the 19th century in the midst of the "pan-Slavism" movement.
 In 1993, at the time of the separation from Slovakia, the Czech Republic inherited the flag.

 National Anthem: Kde domov můj?
 (Where is my home?).
-The anthem was adopted in 1993 after the separation from Slovakia.
 It was composed in the first half of the 19th century by František Škroup for a musical by Josef Kajetán Tyl, which was very popular at the time.

 Regime: multi-party parliamentary democracy with a central position of the parliament